damianavila/RISE/doc/dev/develop.md

     cd RISE
     ROOT=$(pwd)

+### Build frontend extensions

+    yarn install
-### build `rise-reveal`
+    yarn run build

+Internally this will

-fetch and patch the source code for `reveal.js`
+1. fetch and patch the source code for `reveal.js`

-    cd $ROOT/rise-reveal
-    npm install
-    npm run build

-### build the clasic extension

-among others, here we pull the code for `reveal.js` from `rise-reveal` into the static folder
+2. pull the code for `reveal.js` from `rise-reveal` for the notebook extension

-    cd $ROOT/classic
-    npm install
-    npm run build
+3. Generate the notebook extension assets
+4. Generate the JupyterLab extension assets
+5. Generate the stand-alone application assets

 **Notes**:

-* this is all that is needed at that stage
+- this is all that is needed at that stage
-* later on you might want to take a look at `package.json` that has finer-grained targets, that the `build` target groups for your convenience
+- later on you might want to take a look at `package.json` that has finer-grained targets, that the `build` target groups for your convenience
-* in particular, if you only need to redo css, you can do `npm run build-css`
+- in particular, if you only need to redo css, you can do `npm run build-css`
-* also note that you can remove `reveal.js` from the static folder with `npm run clean-reveal`.
+- also note that you can remove `reveal.js` from the static folder with `npm run clean-reveal`.

 ### Install RISE in developer mode